dekkit/Mini-Port-Replicator-PA2703U-VGA-Keyboard-Mouse-/README.md

 - The female slots are grouped:  2x rows per group, with 36 pins (18 top, 18 bottom)
 - There 18pins per female slot (x4)
 - Pitch (gap between) each of the pins are 1.27mm
-- 0.8mm to 1.0mm gap/space between upper and lower pins
+- 0.8mm to 1.0mm gap/space between upper and lower pins (which forms a single group of 36pins)
 - 2mm space needed between top group of pins and bottom group of pins

-See the photos and schematic which will help make understanding this clearer.
+See the build photos and schematic which will help make understanding this clearer.

 Releases
 - VA01 Schematic + PCB - initial working  version (See VA01 folder for the first prototype pcb)